KeepError/InnoSchedule/README.md

 # How it works

-- `python3` was developed on version 3.7, but can work with earlier versions
+- `python3` was developed on version 3.7
 - `PyTelegramBotAPI` for work with telegram api
 - `sqlalchemy` ORM
 - `sqlite3` database